Art-of-WiFi/UniFi-API-browser/README.md

 cd /usr/src; mkdir Art-of-WiFi; cd Art-of-WiFi; git clone --depth 1 https://github.com/Art-of-WiFi/UniFi-API-browser.git docker run --rm -ti -p 8000:8000 -v /usr/src/Art-of-WiFi/UniFi-API-browser:/usr/src alpine sh -c "cd /usr/src && apk update && apk add php php-session php-curl composer && composer install && php -S 0:8000 || sh"
 ```
 Point your browser to: http://127.0.0.1:8000 and just enter your Unifi Controller login details.
-(This creates a temporary Docker container - if you want it to persist, remove the "--rm".)
+(This creates a temporary Docker container - if you want it to persist, remove the "--rm".
+If you don't want to drop to a shell inside the container on failure, exclude the "|| sh")

 ## UniFi API browser
 This tool is for browsing data that is exposed through Ubiquiti's UniFi Controller API, written in PHP, JavaScript and the [Bootstrap](http://getbootstrap.com/) CSS framework.